-INSIGHT: Mugabe takes on Zimbabwe's Generation X
+Insight: Mugabe takes on Zimbabwe's Generation X

 "ZANU-PF is working to stifle the registration to avoid being overrun at the elections," spokesman Douglas Mwonzora said.
 "Zimbabwe is going through both a political and generation change in these elections."

-Instead, the push to mobilise voters is falling to rights groups trying to energise people with text messages, radio jingles and website ads, riding on a doubling in the use of new media and social media since the last elections in 2008.
+Instead, the push to mobilize voters is falling to rights groups trying to energize people with text messages, radio jingles and website ads, riding on a doubling in the use of new media and social media since the last elections in 2008.

 Latest government figures show that 90 percent of Zimbabwe's 13 million people now use mobile phones and Internet users have more than doubled to 4.5 million people in the past year.